spatialos/UnrealGDK/SpatialGDK/Documentation/content/troubleshooting.md

 **Q:** Can I change between Unreal Engine’s networking stack and the SpatialOS GDK for Unreal networking stack?

 **A:** Yes you can!
-In Visual Studio open the Properties window for you game project (right-click on your project and select **Properties**).
-Select the **Debugging** tab and, in the **Command Arguments** field, add the following to the to the end of the existing command line arguments:
-`-NetDriverOverrides=/Script/OnlineSubsystemUtils.IpNetDriver`.
-When you launch your project, it'll use the default Unreal networking stack.
-Just remove the line if you want to go back to the SpatialOS GDK for Unreal networking stack.
+In the Unreal editor, select the `Play` dropdown from the toolbar, and toogle the `Spatial Networking` tickbox to switch between the two networking stacks.

 ------